anyscale/templates/templates/endpoints_v2/README.md

 * [Learn how to fully configure your deployment including auto-scaling, optimization parameters and tensor-parallelism](cookbooks/AdvancedModelConfigs.ipynb)

-## Application examples
+## End-to-end Examples

-See examples of building applications with your deployed endpoint on the [Anyscale Endpoints](https://docs.anyscale.com/examples/work-with-openai) page.
+See examples of building applications with your deployed endpoint on Anyscale.
 Be sure to update the `api_base` and `token` for your private deployment.
 This information can be found under the "Query" button in the Anyscale Service UI.

+* [Build Tool Calling Feature for Any LLM via JSON Mode](./end-to-end-examples/function_calling/README.md): This example demonstrates how to build a tool calling feature for any LLM via JSON mode.